Explain why seahorses hold onto their tails.

 In detail, for those interested!

-Benefits of holding onto the tail for seahorses
+Social and reproductive importance of holding the tail in seahorses

 Did you know?